Why Choose TWU Education of the Deaf?

 - This experience is at the discretion of the hiring school district.
 Texas Woman's University does not guarantee any pre-service teaching student this opportunity.

-Prospective students who are interested in pursuing Texas teacher of the deaf certification, must take the following exams (upon completion of EDUC coursework):
+Prospective students who are interested in pursuing Texas teacher of the deaf certification, must take the following exams (prior to student teaching):

 - Registering for Exams: Contact Linda Kobler in Teacher Certification in order to register for all certification exams.